Weekly Horoscope: A tarot reading of October 2 – October 8, 2023

 Tarot is an intuitive practice with no set rules.
 That is why a card can have numerous meanings and interpretations depending on the energies at play at that moment and the expertise of an occultist to read and express them.
-Here’s looking at this week’s horoscope from October 2 – October 8, 2023.
+Here’s looking at your weekly horoscope from 2 October – 8 October 2023.

 The 78 Rider Waite Tarot cards are an ancient deck of cards used by numerous mystics.
 The deck has pictures on the cards which represent different parts of life and shows what the future holds.
 Cosmic energies affect each individual differently, and being able to interpret their effect is a specialised job done by an occultist.

-Read on to see what divine message the cards hold for each zodiac this week and make the best of situations you are likely to face this week, from October 2 – October 8.
+Read on to see what divine message the cards hold for each zodiac sign this week and make the best of situations you are likely to face this weekly October 2023 horoscope prediction.

 Jump To / Table of Contents